Justice: Release, Reentry, and Reintegration

 For more information, please see North Carolina’s Reentry Action Plan, 2018

-As of February 15th, 2021, ADANC has been awarded a three-month extension due to limitations of the COIVD-19 pandemic.
+As of February 15th, 2021, ADANC has been awarded a three-month extension due to the limitations of the COIVD-19 pandemic.
 We’d like to thank the NCCDD for their support in our work.

-Our role with the NCCDD, NCDPS, and other partners will demonstrate a significant reduction in the recidivism rate among incarcerated individuals with I/DD (II I/DD) who choose to participate.
+Our role with the NCCDD, NCDPS and other partners will demonstrate a significant reduction in the recidivism rate among incarcerated individuals with I/DD (II I/DD) who choose to participate.
 Alliance of Disability Advocates will use strategies developed in its successful federal prison model based on 1:1 peer support.
-Evidence supports our strategies and includes testimonials, letters of endorsement from Federal Correctional Complex at Butner, and first-hand experiences of the former prisoners who received services and the staff who supported them.
+Evidence supports our strategies and includes testimonials, letters of endorsement from the Federal Correctional Complex at Butner, and first-hand experiences of the former prisoners who received services and the staff who supported them.

 Purpose and Goals

 ADANC will work to improve transition outcomes after incarceration for

 individuals with intellectual and other developmental disabilities (I/DD).
 The goal is to reduce recidivism such that at least 80% of participants live in the community successfully for 7 years.
 Transitioning into and living in the community with the supports and services necessary to thrive is a component of this initiative.

 80% will secure a job interview, complete a travel training program, express satisfaction with peer support services.